-Notes for the instructor: (mostly borrowed from Mike Price, with many thanks)
+Notes for the Instructor: (mostly copied from Mike Price, with many thanks)

-- The course coordinator is David C Steinberg: dcstein@uoregon.edu, feel free to contact me with any questions, comments, suggestions, or concerns. - There are a variety of syllabi online (http://math.uoregon.edu/syllabi/), which are definitely worth checking out - The course is less modular than Math 106 and 107.
-Math 105 has a steady narrative of gaining tools necessary for the application of probability.
-Because it has a reasonable narrative, a cumulative final exam makes sense during the registrar's scheduled time. - Two exams and a cumulative final would suit the course in theory, but there is no clear opportunity for a second midterm exam.
-If you find a division point that makes sense to you, consider giving a second midterm. - I let students have a note card on their exams.
-I'm not so concerned with them memorizing the formulas for set theory or probability; Id like to see them applied and interpreted successfully. - Consider having homework due twice per week, it works out to almost exactly one section per turn-in that way.
+- The course coordinator is David C Steinberg: dcstein@uoregon.edu feel free to contact me with any questions, comments, suggestions, or concerns. - There are a variety of syllabi online (http://math.uoregon.edu/syllabi/), which are definitely worth checking out - The course is modular, with geometry/trigonometry and exponential models distinct from the main narrative of the course: finance.
+It would be reasonable to give three separate "chapter" exams, and if you plan it carefully, administer the third non-cumulative exam on the last day of class as opposed to during the scheduled final exam time.
+Do this only if the exam is non-cumulative and if the exam is identified on your syllabus as being given during week 10.
+It is against UO policy to administer a final exam under any guise during week 10. - I let students have a note card on their exams.
+I'm not so concerned with them memorizing the formulas for volume, annuities and loans; Id like to see them applied and interpreted successfully. - Consider having homework due twice per week, it works out to almost exactly one section per turn-in that way. - The remainder of Chapter 8: 8.3, 8.6, 8.8, and 8.10 are all optional sections.
+Don't add more than three of these sections to your course content. - This course is well-suited to including a financial project as part of the course grade.
+Consider devising your own, or contacting the course coordinator for information about projects used in the recent past.